mahan-nezafat/tapsi-home-page/README.md

 [snappfood-landing-page](https://github.com/mahan-nezafat/snappfood-landing-page) that I used Sass and Bootstrap. it was a challenge of it's own and beside that I made it fully responive and the project has the custom slider of the original website that change every few seconds will change with click on items and show each segment of information in the place of the previous slide.

+# Live Link

+the page is currently live on https://tapsi-home-page.vercel.app/

+# copy-right

+this impelentation is just for practice purposes and for non-commercial use